ayetpyae/DH110/assignment04/README.md

 **Daniel's Journey Map**

 ## Reflection
 Coming up with personas and trying to think in my users' perspectives, while taking into account the findings and insights from my previous research was more challenging than I expected.
-However, it was very fulfilling when I completed them.
-I understood what user-centered design was and how to take into consideration my users' needs and wants when interacting with an application.
+It was a little difficult to move away from my biases and my own lens in viewing things.
+However, it was very fulfilling when I completed the persons, empathy maps, and journey maps.
+I now understand what user-centered design means and how to take into consideration my users' needs and wants when interacting with an application.